 We both try this at intervals, but with wives and kids and all that other stuff to return to later in the afternoon, time is running out.
 Which is why I could not be more relieved to hear the call of excitement from Adam, just as I’m pondering when that “last cast” should be.

 “I’ve got something decent here!” he says.
 “Could be a tench?”

 Judging by the bend, it’s no lazy old bream.
 Mind you, he’s on quite light gear- the delicate 10ft lure rod he’s using has proved ideal for flicking out a waggler.
 He plays it gingerly, only applying extra pressure when it tries to wrap him round near bank reeds.
 The snags are not too severe at this time of year, but by July, heavier tackle will be needed to wrestle the tench out.

 As we carefully release our fish and head back to the city, it strikes me just how lucky we are to have canals like this locally- not that the story is that different in so many other parts of the country, where the exact same tactics will also work.
-We’ve great little session, not to a mention cheap session!
+We’ve enjoyed a great little session for very little outlay.
 The worms came free, while we’ve used only a modest amount of groundbait and a pint of maggots between us.
 At just £6 a day or just £30 a season, the ticket is dirt cheap too.

 Further info and useful canal fishing links..

 For anyone who fancies a spot of canal fishing this year, it’s well worth finding out who runs the fishing on your local cut!
 There are literally thousands of miles of canal to go at- and just about every one of these waters has a healthy mix of fish species, from roach and perch to specimen carp.

 -We fished the Grand Western Canal, run by Tiverton & District Angling Club, which is one of the prettiest waters in the South West with excellent year round fishing.
 For further information, see https://www.tivertonanglingclub.com